bxyfighting/BXYStatefulViewController/README.md

 ## Description
 A view controller category that presents placeholder views based on content, loading, error or empty states.

+## Overview
+In a networked application a view controller typically has the following states that need to be communicated to the user:
+* Loading: The content is currently loaded over the network.
+* Content: The content is available and presented to the user.
+* Empty: There is currently no content available to display.
+* Error: An error occurred whilst downloading content.
+As trivial as this flow may sound, there are a lot of cases that result in a rather large decision tree.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.